Mississippi Today

 Branning, who was elected to the Senate in 2015, currently serves as chair of the Transportation Committee.
 She has been one of the more conservative members of the Senate, and she is touting her conservativism on the campaign trail.

-In the Senate, Branning voted against changing the state flag to remove the Confederate battle emblem from the design in 2020 and voted against expanding Medicaid to provide health insurance to the working poor earlier this year.
-In 2023, she voted against a measure that eventually became law to allow women to remain on Medicaid for 12 months after giving birth opposed to 60 days.
+In the Senate, Branning voted against changing the state flag to the battle emblem from the design in 2020 and voted against expanding to insurance to the working poor earlier this year.
+In 2023, she voted against a measure that eventually became to allow women to remain on Medicaid for 12 months after giving birth opposed to 60 days.

 In television commercials, she bills herself as “a constitutional conservative.”
 Kitchens’ initial television commercial took the approach of Lt.
 Gov. Delbert Hosemann by making the advertisement a play on his name.
 His wife maintains in the commercial he needs to be on the high court to keep him out of her kitchen.